11ty/eleventy-plugin-inclusive-language/README.md

 # eleventy-plugin-inclusive-language

 An [Eleventy](https://github.com/11ty/eleventy) linter plugin to check for inclusive language in markdown files.
-No browser/client JavaScript here, everything is this plugin is done at build-time.
+Inspired by [_CSS Tricks’ Words to Avoid in Educational Writing_](https://css-tricks.com/words-avoid-educational-writing/).
+No browser/client JavaScript here—everything is this plugin is done at build-time.

 ## Installation